Pycord-Development/guide/docs/Getting-Started/creating-your-first-bot.md

-# Creating your first bot
+---
+title: Creating Your First Bot
+---

 Exited to create your first bot?
 Once you [install Pycord](installation.md), you can start right away!